orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 The application framework has been extended in order to provide ways to interact with the pipelines inside each application.
 It applies only to applications that use input or output images.
+Let's check which
-Let's check what are the functions added to the ``Application`` class.
-There are a lot of getter
+functions added to the ``Application`` class.
+There is a lot of getter
 functions:

 +---------------------------------+---------------------------------------+